-- O Housing expects all students to leave within 24 hours of their last exam, or by the expiration date, whichever comes first.
-Graduating seniors are required tocheck out by noon on the day after graduation.
-Students moving into summercampus housing assignment may be consolidated until their summer assignment is available. - When vacating your room, all residents must complete an official checkout witha member of the housing staff.
-Be sure to sign up for a check out time with yourRA or in your complex office.
+- Housing expects all students to leave within 24 hours of their last exam, or by the expiration date, whichever comes first.
+Graduating seniors are required to check out by noon on the day after graduation.
+Students moving into summer campus housing assignments may be consolidated until their summer assignment is available. - When vacating your room, all residents must complete an official checkout with a member of the housing staff.
+Be sure to sign up for a check out time with your RA or in your complex office.
 Before a resident can be checked out of his/her room, it should be clean, and all personal belongings removed.
 During a checkout, the condition of the room is evaluated and noted on an RCR.
 The resident is given the opportunity to review and comment on this evaluation before being asked to sign it.
 A final walk through of the apartment is done by the Resident Director after all residents have checked out.
 Damage charges willbe assessed at this time (Note: No staff member, including an RA, can make verbal guarantees of an absence of charges).